 Later – in 2013 – the first processed bug foods began to appear.
 The most significant cases are biscuits with cricket flour by Bitty Food (USA), Chirps Chips by Six Foods (USA), meatballs and schnitzel by Damhert (BE), Cricket Pasta by Bugsolutely (TH) and mealworm pasta by Aldento (BE).
 In 2016, the Canadian start-up One Hop Kitchen launched two new condiments for pastas: Cricket Bolognese and Mealworm Bolognese sauce.

 Cricket flour is certainly a key element of this evolution from whole insects to more sophisticated processed foods.
 Crickets are regarded as the insect of choice to overcome the western food taboo.
-Worms may be perceived as more disgusting than crickets.
-Crickets resemble shrimp (are anatomically close) and are not “monstrous” in the collective mind/background (Jiminy in the fairy tale Pinocchio, for example, is a positive character played by a cricket).
-Also, crickets live among the plants and not in the soil like worms (the crickets used to produce flour are actually farmed in plastic or concrete pens).
+Worms may be perceived as more disgusting than crickets. although from 2017 in Europe a number of ne products were developed with mealworms, which is easy to farm.

 The breeding of insects for conversion into flour

 The world eats hundreds of species of insects, but their rearing is rarely studied.
 They are often just collected from the wild.
 An exception is the silkworm pupae (Bombix Mori), which is bred in China for its silk coocon.
 The insect is then cooked and sold as feed or as food, in China but also exported frozen to Cambodia, Korea under the name of beondegi and to Thailand.